I may get paid commission for purchases made after clicking a link in this post.

 April: Update photos + SEO on old content (finish)

-Another fab tip is to plan in some quick wins for January.
-Getting a number of small goals ticked off early in the year will set you up for success in the rest of the year.
+Another genius hack is to plan in some quick wins for January.
+Getting a number of small goals crossed off early in the year will give you a motivation boost and set you up for success in the rest of the year.

 You might find one of your goals is perfect for this…

-For example, the one I have above to get a new computer/Office 365 and transfer/organise files – this is realistically achievable in just a few days and yet would give a great feeling of accomplishment.
+For example, the one I have in the example above to Get new computer / Transfer and organize files / Do a digital declutter would be perfect.
+This is realistically achievable in just a few days, and yet would almost certainly lead to a great feeling of accomplishment and get the year off to a flying start.
 It might even mean February’s goals could be started early!

 Alternatively, you might find inspiration from your original brain dump

 Are there a number of small goals there that could be lumped together as a project and completed in the first weeks of January?
-It could be as simple as spending January setting up the systems you are going to use in the rest of the year – a content calendar, perhaps or taking steps to automate social media.
+It could be as simple as spending January setting up the systems you are going to use in the rest of the year – for example, starting a content calendar or taking steps to automate social media.

 Getting your systems set up in January makes a lot of sense as this will streamline the whole of the rest of the year and make achieving everything else simpler and less time consuming.